CCI Ammunition

-CCI (also known as Cascade Cartridge Inc.) is an American ammunition manufacturer based in Lewiston, Idaho.
+CCI Ammunition (formerly Cascade Cartridge, Inc.) is an ammunition manufacturer and a wholly owned subsidiary of the Czechoslovak Group, located in Lewiston, Idaho.
 CCI manufactures rimfire and centerfire handgun ammunition, including primers for handloaders and an industrial ammunition production line.
 CCI made the first .22 Long Rifle Mini-Mag rimfire ammunition in 1962 and, in 1975, they developed the .22 Stinger rimfire ammunition, a high velocity .22 Long Rifle product.
 Today, CCI makes a wide range of rimfire and snake shot ammunition.

 History

 CCI was founded by Dick Speer (brother of Vernon Speer, who founded Speer Bullets) in the early 1950s.
 Arvid Nelson was a partner in the business.
 The firm's first shipment was part of a defense contract to make primers using chlorate FA-70.
 CCI later moved on to much safer formulas for sporting ammunition.
 CCI provided the first reliable supply of primers for hobby reloaders.

 As of February 2015, it was a subsidiary of Vista Outdoor, a spinoff of Alliant Techsystems.
 As of the same date, CCI employed about 1,100 people.
 The company was sold to the Czechoslovak Group in November 2024.

 CCI purchased 17 acres of land next to the Lewiston Gun Club.
 When the gun club moved, CCI purchased that land as well.
 As of 2020, CCI's plant was still located on this land.